TERRAFORM VS PULUMI VS AWS CDK: 2026 BENCHMARKS & SPEED COMPARISON

 • Have a 3-phase playbook for migrating between tools without downtime.

 The problem isn’t which tool is “best”—it’s which tool matches your specific context.
-I’ve found that most teams choose wrong because they focus on syntax instead of answering three critical questions:
+Most teams choose wrong because they focus on syntax instead of answering three critical questions:

 1. Who’s writing the code?
 (DevOps engineers vs. application developers)